 - If your system recognises the drive, this action should reveal the information about your drive.
 Then you can eject it by typing in diskutil eject disk_, with your drive’s assigned digit in place of the underscore

 - You can now type in the diskutil list command again — if the drive is gone from the list, you can remove it from the USB port and reconnect it.
-It should now be able to mount normally
+It should now be able to mount normally.

 If you’re running MacOS Mojave or Catalina, you might come across the “Operation not permitted” error when entering a Terminal command.
-This is not a software bug — it occurs due to additional System Integrity Protection security measures that Apple introduced in the newer versions of the operating system.
+This isn't a software bug — it occurs due to additional System Integrity Protection security measures that Apple introduced in the newer versions of the operating system.
 It locks down certain areas of the system and only relieves the lockdown during updates.

 To fix this error, you need to grant Terminal full disk access: